-The drawing files may be created in either computer-aided design (CAD) format or geographical information system (GIS) format.
+The Flood Map drawing files may be created in either computer-aided design (CAD) format or geographical information system (GIS) format (preferred).
+Flood Profile files are typically submitted as CAD files.
 The delivered CAD files must be compatible with AutoCAD 2000 or later and include the .dwg file and pertinent associated files.
 GIS files must be compatible with ArcView 3.x or ArcGIS 8.x or later and include the .mxd file with relative references.